sanskrit-lexicon/csl-newsletter/september2021.md

 2. SCH has many double spaces.
 Need to convert to single space.
 See https://github.com/sanskrit-lexicon/csl-devanagari/issues/27#issuecomment-913587330.
 3. Do jihvAmUlIya and upadhmAnIya require different encoding?
 See https://github.com/sanskrit-lexicon/csl-devanagari/issues/29 .
 4. Add ab,ls tags for GRA (and may be other dictionaries too).
 See https://github.com/sanskrit-lexicon/GRA/issues/18 .
+5. Remove non-Devanagari markup outside scope of `{##}` tags.
+See https://github.com/sanskrit-lexicon/csl-devanagari/issues/10
+6. A cronjob for Cologne jobs.
+Jim is not yet convinced about the utility or safety of this approach.
+See https://github.com/sanskrit-lexicon/csl-homepage/commit/830689231db8e12164cdf8cf9f82fbdf16e43d50.

 # Execution status